cockroachdb/docs/v2.1/encryption.md

 Upon starting, the node will read the existing data keys using the old encryption key (`aes-128.key`), then rewrite the data keys using the new key (`aes-256.key`).
 A new data key will be generated to match the desired `AES-256` algorithm.

-The new key can be seen as active in the admin UI under the stores report page.
+The new key can be seen as active in the Admin UI under the stores report page.

 To disable encryption, specify `key=plain`.
 The data keys will be stored in plaintext and new data will not be encrypted.